t-crest/iot-rt/patmos/README.md

                +-----+
 ```

-RX and TX are from Patmos view.
-Connect TX from your device to RX of Patmos,
+RX and TX names are from Patmos view.
+Connect TX from your USB/TTL device to RX of Patmos,
 and RX to TX.

 Start a terminal (gktterm) on the USB port of the USB/TTL cable.